-ICAP protocol mode - Use the ICAP protocol flow to use ICAP devices with IWSVA Each configuration has implications for configuring IWSVA, configuring the network, and for network security.
+ICAP protocol mode - Use the ICAP protocol flow to use ICAP devices with IWSVA

 HTTPS Decryption

 IWSVA closes the HTTPS security loophole by decrypting and inspecting encrypted content for malware and URL access policy violations.
 You can define policies to decrypt HTTPS traffic from selected Web categories.
 While decrypted, data is treated the same way as HTTP traffic to which URL filtering and scanning rules can be applied.